 Pembroke House

 St Christopher’s congregation are encouraged to get involved with Pembroke House at every level – as volunteers, participants or supporters.
 We pray regularly as a church for the staff and work of Pembroke House and the Walworth Living Room.
+The Monday Lunch Club is a joint project between the church and Pembroke House.

 History